 - Designed the branding and interfaces for web hosting and social networking features.

-- Created a friendly and simple user experience to make web hosting approachable for a non-techical audience.
+- Created a friendly and simple user experience to make web hosting approachable for a non-technical audience.

 - Designed vector logo and several related illustrations that emphasize the lighthearted mood of the site.